People commonly use the terms shy, timid, and nervous to describe fearful puppies.

 So how do we avoid accidentally creating these problems but still socialize our dogs?

 Avoid letting your pup interact with every dog or person that crosses their path.
-It’s not necessary for them to physically touch every person or dog, but they still benefit from the exposure of seeing other people and dogs.
+They don’t have to touch every person or dog physically, but they still benefit from the exposure to seeing other people and dogs.

-Build up your relationship with your dog.
-Building your relationship can be done through fun play sessions and training.
-I love using a tug and fetch game to keep a dog engaged with me.
+Build your relationship with your dog through fun play sessions and training.
+I love using a tug-and-forget game to keep a dog engaged with me.
 Play also helps nervous dogs gain confidence.
 If your dog thinks you’re fun, he’ll be more likely to pay attention to you in public or while walking.

 Teach your dog what a clicker means by clicking and then giving a treat.
 Once your dog understands that the click means a treat is coming, you are ready to start using it on walks.

-When out walking with your pup or dog, watch his body language and click as soon as you see him notice a dog, person, squirrel, whatever.
-Then quickly deliver a treat to him.
+When out walking with your pup or dog, watch his body language and click as soon as you see him notice a dog, person, squirrel, or whatever.
+Then, quickly deliver a treat to him.
 Be sure to click before he pulls or vocalizes.
-Move farther away from the oncoming distraction if needed to prevent your dog from barking.
+Move away from the oncoming distraction to prevent your dog from barking.
 After some practice, you’ll notice that your dog looks at a distraction but then turns back to check in with you.
 This is what you want!
 This behavior creates a dog that can walk through a busy park without making a scene!

 Other passive socialization ideas include:

-• Take your dog on a car ride and spend about 5 minutes parked in a busy store parking lot or animal hospital parking lot.
-Stay in the car and click and treat your dog for watching people walk by the vehicle.
+Take your dog on a car ride and park it in a busy store or animal hospital parking lot for about 5 minutes.
+Then, stay in the car and click and treat your dog for watching people walk by the vehicle.

-• Find a low traffic park and sit on a bench.
-Place a mat next to you and have your dog lie on the mat and drop treats down to them for calm behavior.
+Find a low-traffic park and sit on a bench.
+Place a mat next to you and have your dog lie on the mat.
+For calm behavior, drop treats down to them.
 When a person or dog walks by, give your dog treats quickly to keep them down and relaxed.
 Just make sure you don’t allow someone to step up to your dog in this situation.

 This will help you create a polite dog that can pass by another dog without overexcitement or fear.